Understanding PFOA

 Our research has begun to identify a distinct plume of soil with elevated levels of PFOA that lies directly downwind of the ChemFab facility in North Bennington.
 Stretching over 10 miles eastward from Bennington into the Green Mountains and covering roughly 120 square miles of southeastern Vermont, this plume of elevated PFOA soil levels suggests extensive airborne deposition of PFOA from the ChemFab facility.

-PFOA Levels on Bald Mountain
+- Map and Profile of PFOA Soil Levels on Bald Mountain

 Project Publications